 Chris Lu was sworn in as the Deputy Secretary of the Department of Labor on April 4, 2014, after being confirmed unanimously by the U.S. Senate.
 He serves as the chief operating officer of a 17,000-employee organization that works to create greater opportunities for all Americans.

 During his career in public service, Lu has worked in all three branches of the federal government.
 From 2009 to 2013, Lu served as the White House Cabinet Secretary and Assistant to the President.
 In this role, he was President Obama's primary liaison to the federal departments and agencies, helping to coordinate policy and communications strategy.

 As one of the highest-ranking Asian Americans in the Obama Administration, Lu was also the Co-Chair of the White House Initiative on Asian Americans and Pacific Islanders.

 Prior to his service in the White House, Lu worked for then-Senator Obama, first as the Legislative Director, and then as the Acting Chief of Staff.
 After the 2008 Presidential election, Lu was the Executive Director of the Presidential transition planning efforts.

-Lu is a magna cum laude graduate of Princeton University and cum laude graduate of Harvard Law School.
-He is married to Katie Thomson, the General Counsel at the U.S. Department of Transportation.
+Lu is a magna cum laude graduate of Princeton University and cum laude graduate of Harvard Law School, and the recipient of an honorary doctorate degree from MacMurray College.
+He is married to Katie Thomson, the General Counsel of the Department of Transportation.